 Discard if thawed.

 Refreeze foods as quickly as possible by setting the freezer to its coldest temperature.
-Re-label all foods so you know that they have been refrozen and try to use them within two or three months.
-While foods refrozen according to the guidelines will be safe to eat, they will be lower in quality because of loss of color, flavor, texture and some nutrients.
+Relabel all foods so you know they have been refrozen, and try to use them within two or three months.
+While these foods refrozen according to the guidelines will be safe to eat, they will be lower in quality because of loss of color, flavor, texture and some nutrients.

 Foods in a refrigerator will stay cold at least four to six hours after a power failure.
 The length of time depends on how warm the surrounding area is.
 Some foods stored in the refrigerator can be safely held at room temperature for a few days.
 These include salad dressings, catsup, mustard, barbeque sauces, jams and jellies, margarine, butter, pickles, fruits and vegetables.

 If food has been allowed to spoil in a refrigerator, a strong odor may be difficult to remove.
 After cleaning with a gentle cleaning solution and warm water, or a bleach solution (1 teaspoon household chlorine bleach per quart of water), leave the unit unplugged with the door open for a day or two to air out.
 If the odor remains, try one or more of the following methods.

 - Place trays of freshly ground coffee, clean cat litter, baking soda, or activated charcoal on the shelves of the refrigerator or freezer.
 Run the refrigerator or freezer empty for two or three days.

 - Pack each refrigerator or freezer shelf with crumpled newspaper.
 Set a cup of water on the top shelf or sprinkle the newspaper with water.
 Allow the refrigerator or freezer to run for about five or six days.
 This method takes longer, but can be effective in removing strong odors.